 New Jersey law is extremely restrictive with regard to issuing licenses for machine guns.
 Similar to the licensing policy for assault weapons, in order to qualify for a machine gun license, you must meet the necessary requirements to obtain a Permit to Carry a Handgun and demonstrate that the public safety and welfare requires the issuance of such a license.
 If you are, in fact, granted a machine gun license, you must undergo the application process every 2 years to renew it.

-Contact our Paterson NJ Weapons Charges Lawyers for a Free Consult
+Contact Paterson NJ Weapons Charges Lawyers Near Me for a Free Consult